Amlan-Nayak/PHY422-ComputationalMethodsinPhysics-I/README.md

 # PHY422-ComputationalMethodsinPhysics-I

-Course assignments and my submissions for the Comp.
-Phy. - 1 course
+Course assignments and my submissions for the Computational Methods in Physics - I course at IISER Mohali